wp-plugins/toolbar-removal-completely-disable/readme.txt

 == Changelog ==
 the latest version of this plugin work on all wordpress version from 3.1+ to 3.7+

-Is planned compatibility update for WordPress 3.8+ and 3.9+ ?
-The plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](//wordpress.org/plugins/wp-toolbar-removal/) Please: migrate to it A.S.A.P.
+Is planned compatibility update for WordPress 3.8+ or later?
+The plugin that is updated for compatibility with WordPress 3.8+ or later, with mobility menu preservation, is [WP Admin Bar Removal](//wordpress.org/plugins/wp-admin-bar-removal/) and [WP ToolBar Removal](//wordpress.org/plugins/wp-toolbar-removal/) Please: migrate to it A.S.A.P.

 Rules: